microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 ## The AI code editor for everyone

 2025 is going to be a huge year for GitHub Copilot, now a core part of the overall VS Code experience.
-We hope that you’ll join as on the journey to redefine the code editor.
+We hope that you’ll join us on the journey to redefine the code editor.
 Again.

 [Enable GitHub Copilot Free](https://aka.ms/vscode-activatecopilotfree)